Ghasak/nvim-old/README.md

     vim.api.nvim_command([[syn match GGX /[A-Z]+/]])
     vim.api.nvim_command([[syn match GGX /[A-Z]\{2,\}/]])
     vim.api.nvim_command([[syn match GGX "\v<[A-Z]+>"]])
-    -- this will be executed only when open vim on event VimEnter (then source all nvim files) vim.cmd([[autocmd VimEnter ~/.config/nvim/* source %]]) end
+    -- this will be executed only when open vim on event VimEnter (then source all nvim files), should not be used (affecting the markdown) vim.cmd([[autocmd VimEnter ~/.config/nvim/* source %]]) end
 ```